- Find Articles & More

 Tips for Managing Volunteers With Disabilities.
 Sept 14, 2006 v18 i23 pNAChronicle of Philanthropy, 18, 23. p.NA.
 Retrieved March 25, 2009, from Academic OneFile via Gale:

 Karl, K., Peluchette, J., & Hall, L. (2008, August).
 Give Them Something to Smile About: A Marketing Strategy for Recruiting and Retaining Volunteers.
 Journal of Nonprofit & Public Sector Marketing, 20(1), 71-96.
 Retrieved March 25, 2009, doi:10.1080/10495140802165360

 Warning: Don't just copy and paste these citations into your paper!
 The library's databases are good at getting the right pieces of information in the right places for these citations, but they are not perfect.
 You will need to make some modifications to these to ensure they follow the Publication Manual of the American Psychological Association.
 Pay particular attention to capitalization and punctuation.

 If you need to construct a citation from scratch, make sure that you look for a permanent or persistent link to an article.
 When searching a database, the link displayed at the top of your browser window is often a temporary link, which will not work at a later time and should not be the one you use in your citation or reference list.

-If you have any questions, comments, or would like research help, please contact Meagan Lacy, Humanities Librarian.
+If you have any questions, comments, or would like research help, please contact Bronwen Maxson, Humanities Librarian.